janvermeer/example-start2/README.md

-This is a sample project used to learn git.
+This is a sample web project used to learn git.